grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-panel-plugin.md

 ## Test panel options

 The Table panel defines a custom panel option called `Show table header` by default.
-If the switch is not selected, the Table panel should remove headers from the table.
+If the switch is disabled, the Table panel should remove headers from the table.

 The following test verifies that field names (headers) are displayed by default, and that they are removed when the `Show table header` option is not selected: